-We are a nonprofit, university-based venture jointly managed by Cornell University Library and Duke University Press (see "our history" below).
-In a publishing landscape increasingly dominated by the big commercial presses, Project Euclid's mission is to help smaller or not-for-profit publishers remain independent and competitive.
+We are a nonprofit, university-based venture jointly managed by Cornell University Library and Duke University Press In a publishing landscape increasingly dominated by the big commercial presses, Project Euclid's mission is to help smaller or not-for-profit publishers remain independent and competitive.

 What can Project Euclid do for you?